 A smiling blonde woman in a black pinstripe blazer and white top standing on a city street with sunlight.

-I’m a community leader with nearly two decades of experience in business development, nonprofit leadership, and strategic planning.
+She is a community leader with nearly two decades of experience in business development, nonprofit leadership, and strategic planning.

 Group of six women at a WACC organized event, holding signs about mentorship, #WACC2025, and love for HIEC.
 Background decorated with purple, white, and silver balloons, and a banner with the WACC and HIEC logos.